woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/linear_referencing.rst

   ORDER BY subways_gid, distance ASC
   );

 Use the PostgreSQL :command:`DISTINCT ON` feature to identify the nearest street for each unique street id.
-Pass that street to :command:`ST_Line_Locate_Point` along with its candidate subway station to calculate the measure.
+Pass the nearest street to :command:`ST_Line_Locate_Point` along with its candidate subway station to calculate the measure.

 .. code-block:: sql